danwerner21/UniFLEX/README.md

 With my system in the 80s and 90's we had ported OS9 level1 to UniFLEX :-) It would run as a task.
 Also Motorola MDOS from the Exorciser was ported and would run under UniFLEX.

 We ported the FLEX 6809 debugger to UniFLEX and gave it some extra features like a system-call trap.
-After invocation it would move itself to the top of the 64K spacei and leaves abaout 50K of user program.
+After invocation it would move itself to the top of the 64K spacei and leaves about 50K of user program.
 I tried it recently and it was pleasure working with it.
 A number of Unix utilities were ported too (with adaptations for i.e permissions) at, atrun, basename, cat, cmp, cron, crypt, ls, pstat, cu, login, su, find, grep, uniq, units, and a lot more ran very well.
 One guy here made a port of C-Kermit, it is in my archives.

 #############################################################################################